-NORTHERN RACCOON (Procyon lotor) females are normally mild-mannered, but when they’re mothers they’ll fight ferociously to protect their babies.
-Kits (usually 3 to 4) are born between March and August.
-They stay with their mother for about four months, or sometimes longer, until she moves them out to make way for her next litter. • All about the Northern Raccoon • Northern Raccoons: frequent questions
+Northern Raccoon females are generally mild-mannered, but when they’re mothers, they’ll fight ferociously to protect their babies.
+She guards her kits, usually three or four, for about four months until they’re ready to strike out on their own.
+Sometimes they stay with her until it’s time for her next litter. • All about the Northern Raccoon • Northern Raccoons: frequent questions